ACE SF F-Series Singles Image Library

 F-220 (back cover)

-F-221 EDGAR RICE BURROUGHS Lost on Venus (cover by Frank Frazetta; 1963)
+F-221 EDGAR RICE BURROUGHS Lost on Venus (cover by Frank Frazetta; 1963; 1st ACE printing)

-F-222 JEFF SUTTON (aka JEFFERSON SUTTON) First on the Moon (cover by Emsh; 1963)
+F-222 JEFF SUTTON (aka JEFFERSON SUTTON) First on the Moon (cover by Emsh; c.1958; 1963; 2nd ACE printing)

 JEFFERSON HOWARD SUTTON (b.
-1913) studied at San Diego State College (now University of California - San Diego), served in the United States Marine Corps, and has been a photographer and newsman.
+1913) studied at San Diego State College (now University of California - San Diego), served in the United States Marine Corps, and had been a photographer and newsman.
 Another part of his career was devoted to research into survival at high altitudes.

-F-225 H. BEAM PIPER Space Viking (cover by Ed Valigursky; 1963; listed as "first book publication")
+F-225 H. BEAM PIPER Space Viking (cover by Ed Valigursky; 1963; listed as "First Book Publication")

-F-226 ANDRE NORTON Huon of the Horn (cover by Joe Krush; c.
-1951; 1963; 1st ACE printing; listed as "complete and unabridged")
+F-226 ANDRE NORTON Huon of the Horn (cover by Jack Gaughan and interior art by Joe Krush; c.1951; August 1963; 1st ACE printing; listed as "Complete & Unabridged")

 This novel is listed as "adapted by" Andre Norton due to its historical setting.